 Tutor: Dr Jane McVeigh teaches life-writing at Oxford University Department for Continuing Education (OUDCE) and elsewhere.
 She writes on different aspects of life-writing and is working on the life and work of Richmal Crompton.
 She is the author of two chapters in The Companion to Literary Biography (Wiley-Blackwell, 2018) and the author of In Collaboration with British Literary Biography: Haunting Conversations (Palgrave Macmillan, 2017), which explores the nature of contemporary biography.

 This course is aimed at those who are starting to write prose but do not yet feel fully confident.
 Using a variety of exercises and some examples from literature, we shall investigate the formation of character, and develop character arcs.
 Then we shall develop story and plot outlines together, planning scenes and getting to grips with cliff-hanger chapter endings.
 Finally, we shall attempt to identify and discuss your unique strengths and preferences with a view to finding your USP - unique selling point.

-The young adult/crossover fiction market is one of the fastest growing areas of publishing.
-This course, run by an established novelist, will look at the way successful writers have used dialogue, tackled taboos and developed plots to appeal to younger readers.
-It will also explore such key topics as planning, research, and inspiration.
-Students will be guided in the development of a story of their own, and there will be an opportunity to share work during the seminars.
+The teen/young adult/crossover fiction market is one of the fastest growing areas of publishing.
+This course, run by an established novelist, will look at the way successful writers have used dialogue, tackled taboos, and developed plots to appeal to younger readers.
+It will also explore such key topics as planning a novel, researching, and finding inspiration.
+Students will be guided in the development of a story of their own, and there will be opportunities for workshopping of students’ work from outside the course.

 As Oxford University does not offer credit for this summer school, those wishing to obtain credit from their home institution for attending this programme must make appropriate arrangements with that institution in advance.